aphin1/church_directory_SMJSCP/refined_requirements.md

        - Show warning popup:
          - "The selected image is smaller than the minimum recommended size (160×120 pixels).
 The image quality may be reduced when displayed."
          - Buttons: "Choose Another Image" | "Continue with This Image"
-       - If "Continue": Accept image (will be upscaled)
+       - If "Continue": Accept image (will be scaled maintaining aspect ratio)
        - If "Choose Another": Return to file chooser
 - **Preview**:
   - Show image in 160×120 box
+  - Image scaled to fit while preserving original aspect ratio (no stretching)
-  - Prayer group background color fills empty space (letterbox/pillarbox)
+  - Prayer group background color fills empty space (transparent areas show background)
+  - If image ratio doesn't match 4:3, fit according to actual ratio with transparent letterbox/pillarbox
   - "Remove Photo" button to clear selection
 - **Optional**: Photo can be skipped (placeholder image used)
 - **Navigation**: Next always enabled